Broad Appeal Specialty Housing (BASH)

 As economic conditions deteriorate, marriage rates and birth rates will continue to decline, increasing isolation.
 Depression, already at record levels among young people, will worsen.
 On top of these stressors, they will keep paying an increasing share of income to rent smaller and less satisfying homes.
 Vulnerable groups, like people with disabilities, will be disproportionately affected, and even fewer people with special housing needs will have those needs met.

 As bad as these current trends are for most people, they are even more devastating for animals.
 When people have less disposable income, they are less likely to have a pet.
 When people live in smaller homes, they are also less likely to have a pet.
 And when people rent instead of owning their home, they are far less likely to have a pet, especially when sharing that home with others.
+All these factors compounding will result in surplus animals being put to death by the millions, which will be made all the more tragic by the fact that millions of people would have wanted to give them homes had they been able to do so.

 This is what will likely happen soon if we do not change course, but there is still a chance to write a better future.